Posted by Maulik Patel

 SEO is an integral part of maintaining the quality of your website.
 To be more specific, Google considers artificial link building schemes and keyword stuffing as web spamming techniques.

 The best SEO comes from common sense.
 Spammy directory listings, links with no/irrelevant content does not make sense.
-All the time and efforts spent on such activities don’t add real value to your site and just puts you on Google’s naughty list.
+All the time and efforts spent on such activities don’t add real value to your site and just put you on Google’s naughty list.

 Unfortunately, we live in a world where folks are looking for cheaper SEO services and they even find some provider to fill that gap.
 The demand for cheap SEO actually creates cheap SEO.
 And we often delve deep into it… unless Penguin 4.0 finally puts pay to low-value and risky tactics.